vsouza/awesome-ios/README.md

  * [MVAutocompletePlaceSearchTextField](https://github.com/mrugrajsinh/MVAutocompletePlaceSearchTextField) - A drop-in Autocompletion control for Place Search like Google Places, Uber, etc.
  * [MVMaterialView](https://github.com/mrugrajsinh/MVMaterialView) - Subclass of UIControls and UIButton to mimic Ripple effect of Material Design concept.
  * [Atlas](https://github.com/layerhq/Atlas-iOS) - A library of native iOS messaging user interface components for Layer.
+ * [Swift-Prompts](https://github.com/GabrielAlva/Swift-Prompts) - A Swift library to design custom prompts with a great scope of options to choose from. 🔶

 ### WebSocket
  * [Socket Rocket](https://github.com/square/SocketRocket) - A conforming Objective-C WebSocket client library.